tasfik007/subpath-test/README.md

 ## Keycloak Provider

-If you want to use Keycloak as the authentication provider, you will need to uncomment the following environment variables and provide their values:
+If you want to use Keycloak as the authentication provider, you will need to comment above-mentioned two keys and uncomment the following environment variables and provide their values:

 - `# NEXTAUTH_SECRET`: A secret key used for secure session encryption.
 You can generate a random value for this.
 - `# NEXTAUTH_JWT_SIGNING_PRIVATE_KEY`: A private key used for signing JSON Web Tokens (JWTs).
 Again, generate a secure random value for this.